 The Company calculates and keeps aside additional capital requirement for any amount that exceeds the applicable K-CON limit.
-Additionally, the Company reports to CySEC, on a quarterly basis, via the Form 165-01, the amount of exposures exceeding the limits set in Article 37 of the IFR and the name of the relevant counterparty.
+Additionally, the Company reports to CySEC, on a quarterly basis, via the IF CLASS2 Ind Form, the amount of exposures exceeding the limits set in Article 37 of the IFR and the name of the relevant counterparty.

-As at 31 December 2022, the Company did not have any exposures above the limit.
+As at 31 December 2023, the Company did not have any exposure above the limit.

-4.3.3.3.K-DTF: Daily Trading Flow
+K-DTF: Daily Trading Flow